microsoft/WindowsAppSDK/README.md

 however we will do our best to ensure this is the exception and not the norm, and provide reasonable fallbacks when possible.

+## Support

+### How to file issues and get help
+This project uses GitHub Issues to track bugs and feature requests.
+Please search the existing issues before filing new issues to avoid duplicates.
+For new issues, file your bug or feature request as a new Issue.
+### Microsoft Support Policy
+Technical Support for the use of Project Reunion - only in packaged desktop apps for version 0.5 - may be available from Microsoft's Customer Support Services (CSS).
+If you are a Premier or Unified Support customer, please reach out to your account manager for further assistance.

 ### Documentation